csteinmetz1/flowEQ/README.md

 In this case, we train a total of 12 models, That is 1D, 2D, and 3D models with four different **β** values for each (0.0, 0.001, 0.01, and 0.02).
 Each of these models are broken out in the plugin and the user can then control how much regularization desired and directly interact with the model.

-For a more in-depth, mathematical investigation of these topics refer the [post on my website](https://christiansteinmetz.com).
+For a more in-depth, mathematical investigation of these topics refer the [project site](http://flowEQ.ml).

 ### Training